dmdtutorials-com/ExtentionStoppR/README.md

 * Step 6: Once you are signed in, click on your extention and if nothing loads, (or it says that Javascript / The extention itself is disabled), it worked.

+* Step 7: Close the exploit's tab, and the extention's page.

-* Step 7: Ta-da!
+* Step 8: Ta-da!
 You just found out how bad ChromeOS is.

 ####